210215-USF-NET/WestonDavidson-code/daily-notes/2-24-2021/randomNotes.md

 - SQL sublanguages and normalization will likely be asked about in QC
 - transactions will be asked about, but they won't be discussed until tomorrow

+# SQL Topic for our group:
+- Functions in SQL Server

+- P0 stuff will be covered again tomorrow morning thank the lord